-- (a) Types of benefits-(1) physicians (including surgeons and the professional component of anesthesiologist, pathologist, radiologist, and physical medicine in a hospital), (2) services and supplies normally furnished in a physician's office incident to his professional services (including drugs which can not be self-administered), (3) outpatient hospital services, (4) services of independent clinics, (5) home health services, (6) diagnostic X-ray and laboratory tests, (7) X-ray, radium, and radioactive isotope therapy, (8) surgical dressings and splints and other devices used for reduction of fractures and dislocations, (9) rental of durable medical equipment (or purchase thereof if not more expensive), (10) ambulance services in certain circumstances, (11) prosthetic devices, (12) braces and artificial limbs where required due to a change in the patient's physical condition, and (13) manual manipulation of the spine to correct a subluxation (demonstrated by X-rays to exist) by a chiropractor. - (b) Amount of reimbursement-program pays: - (1) In the case of the professional component of inpatient radiology and pathology, 100 percent of reasonable costs for those electing to have the hospital reimbursed for their services and 100 percent of reasonable charges; otherwise, (ii) in the case of home health servees, 100 percent of reasonable charges after the \$60 deductible has been met; (iii) in the case of services received from a group practice prepayment plan electing reimbursement based on costs, 80 percent of the excess of the reasonable costs of furnishing services to enrollees over the average value of the deductible; (iv) for all other services, 80% of the excess of reasonable charges (or, in the case of institutional services, 80 percent of reasonable costs) over a deductible of \$60 in each calendar year tutional suppliers of services.
+(a) Types of benefits

+(1) Physicians (including surgeons and the professional component of anesthesiologist, pathologist, radiologist, and physical medicine in a hospital), (2) services and supplies normally furnished in a physician's office incident to his professional services (including drugs which can not be self-administered), (3) outpatient hospital services, (4) services of independent clinics, (5) home health services, (6) diagnostic x-ray and laboratory tests, (7) x-ray, radium, and radioactive isotope therapy, (8) surgical dressings and splints and other devices used for reduction of fractures and dislocations, (\$) rental of durable medical equipment (or purchase thereof if not more expensive), (10) ambulance services in certain circumstances, (11) prosthetic devices, (12) braces and artificial limbs where required due to a change in the patient's physical condition, and (13) manual manipulation of the spine to correct a subluxation (demonstrated by x-rays to exist) by a chiropractor.

+(b) Amount of reimbursement

-(reduced by any amount applied to meet the deductible during the last quarter of the preceding year).
-Special limits apply to outpatient care for mental disease (50 percent coinsurance and \$250 maximum on annual reimbursement), and on home health services (100 visits per calendar year).
+Program pays (i) In the case of the professional component of inpatient radiology and pathology, 100% of reasonable costs for those electing to have the hospital body and particle 30% in the case of home health services and 100% of reasonable charges; otherwise, (ii) in the case of home health services, 100% of reasonable charges after the \$60 deductible has been met; (iii) in the case of services received from a group practice prepayment plan electing reimbursement based on costs, 80% of the excess of the reasonable costs of furnishing services to enrollees over the average value of the deductible; (iv) for all other services, 80% of the excess of reasonable charges (or in the case of institutional services, 80% of reasonable costs) over a deductible of \$60 in each calendar year (reduced by any amount applied to meet the deductible during the last quarter of the preceding year).
+Special limits apply to outpatient care for mental disease (50% coinsurance and \$250 maximum on annual reimbursement), and on home health services (100 visits per calendar year).

-(c) Basis of payment-reimbursement on a "reasonable charge" basis to the enrollee or to individual suppliers of services on the basis of an assignment from the enrollee, or on a "reasonable cost" basis to the particular institution for insti-
+(c) Basis of payment

+Reimbursement on a "reasonable charge" basis to the enrollee or to individual suppliers of services on the basis of an assignment from the enrollee, or on reasonable cost" basis to the particular institution for institutional suppliers